PipeOpsHQ/pipeops-cli/docs/index.md

 # PipeOps CLI Documentation

-Welcome to the official documentation for PipeOps CLI — a fast, cross-platform command-line tool for authenticating with PipeOps, managing projects, provisioning servers, deploying pipelines, and working with agents and Kubernetes (k3s) clusters.
+Welcome to the official documentation for PipeOps CLI — a fast, cross-platform command-line tool for authenticating with PipeOps, managing projects, provisioning servers, deploying pipelines, and working with agents for Kubernetes cluster management.

 ## 🚀 What is PipeOps CLI?